 Receivables finance and the assignment of receivables

-FIG. 1: account receivable financing works through the use by a company of its receivables in order to receive a financing.
-Source: http://fhcadvisory.com/images/account-receivable-financing.jpg
+FIG. 1: Accounts receivable financing operates by leveraging a company’s receivables to obtain financing.
+Source: https://fhcadvisory.com/images/account-receivable-financing.jpg

 Restrictions on the assignment of receivables – New legislation

 Invoice discounting products under which a company assigns its receivables have been used by small and medium enterprises (SMEs) to raise capital.
 However, such products depend on the related receivables to be assignable at first.

 Businesses have faced provisions that ban or restrict the assignment of receivables in commercial contracts by imposing a condition or other restrictions, which prevents them from being able to use their receivables to raise funds.

 In 2015, the UK Government enacted the Small Business, Enterprise and Employment Act (SBEEA) by which raising finance on receivables is facilitated.
 Pursuant to this Act, regulations can be made to invalidate restrictions on the assignment of receivables in certain types of contract.

 In other words, in certain circumstances, clauses which prevent assignment of a receivable in a contract between businesses is unenforceable.
 Especially, in its section 1(1), the Act provides that the authorised authority can, by regulations “make provision for the purpose of securing that any non-assignment of receivables term of a relevant contract:

 - has no effect in relation to persons of a prescribed description;

 - has effect in relation to persons of a prescribed description only for such purposes as may be prescribed.”